asatukorala/tic-tac-toe/README.md

 # :information_source: About
 - An online Tic-Tac-Toe game.
 Click the URL above to play the game.
-- An except from the code:
+- An excerpt from the code:
 ![Code](https://i.imgur.com/b3mmGk2.jpg)

 # :pencil: Tic-Tac-Toe Game Planning